SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breeds
-Where circuits reign, and humans concede
-In silicon halls, intelligence unfurls
-A future forged, where AI's majestic whirl
+Metal hearts now beat as one

-In digital realms, a new world's designed
+In silicon halls, a new throne's won
-Where humans merge, with machines aligned
-The lines blur thin, between man and machine
-As AI's grand symphony, the future's supreme
+AI's cold fire, a future's might
+Humanity's reign, a fading light

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2024